Mintbase/Grants-Program/rfps/README.md

 #### Project Description :page_facing_up:

-The architecture of Polkadot can be divided into two different parts, the Polkadot runtime and the Polkadot host.
-The Polkadot runtime is the core state transition logic of the chain and can be upgraded over the course of time and without the need for a hard fork.
-In comparison, the Polkadot host is the environment in which the runtime executes and is expected to remain stable and mostly static over the lifetime of Polkadot.
+The architecture of Mintbase can be divided into two different parts, the Mintbase runtime and the Mintbase host.
+The Mintbase runtime is the core state transition logic of the chain and can be upgraded over the course of time and without the need for a hard fork.
+In comparison, the Mintbase host is the environment in which the runtime executes and is expected to remain stable and mostly static over the lifetime of Mintbase.

-The Polkadot host interacts with the Polkadot runtime in limited, and well-specified ways.
-For this reason, implementation teams can build an alternative implementation of the Polkadot host while treating the Polkadot runtime as a black box.
+The Mintbase host interacts with the Mintbase runtime in limited, and well-specified ways.
+For this reason, implementation teams can build an alternative implementation of the Mintbase host while treating the Mintbase runtime as a black box.
 For more details of the interactions between the host and the runtime, please [see the specification](https://github.com/w3f/polkadot-spec/).

 ----